platformatic/graphql-composer/README.md

 ### `compose(config)`

   - Arguments
-    - `config` (object) - A configuration object with the following schema.
+    - `config` (object, optional) - A configuration object with the following schema.
-      - `subgraphs` (array) - Array of subgraph configuration objects with the following schema.
+      - `subgraphs` (array, optional) - Array of subgraph configuration objects with the following schema.
-        - `server` (object) - Configuration object for communicating with the subgraph server with the following schema:
+        - `server` (object, required) - Configuration object for communicating with the subgraph server with the following schema:
-          - `host` (string) - The host information to connect to.
+          - `host` (string, required) - The host information to connect to.
-          - `composeEndpoint` (string) - The endpoint to retrieve the introspection query from.
+          - `composeEndpoint` (string, optional) - The endpoint to retrieve the introspection query from. **Default:** `'/.well-known/graphql-composition'`
-          - `graphqlEndpoint` (string) - The endpoint to make GraphQL queries against.
+          - `graphqlEndpoint` (string, optional) - The endpoint to make GraphQL queries against. **Default:** `'/graphql'`
-        - `entities` (object) - Configuration object for working with entities in this subgraph.
+        - `entities` (object, optional) - Configuration object for working with entities in this subgraph.
 Each key in this object is the name of an entity data type.
+This is required if the subgraph contains any entities.
 The values are objects with the the following schema:
-          - `adapter(partialResult)` (function) - A function that maps a partial response into an object including the primary key fields.
+          - `adapter(partialResult)` (function, required) - When resolving an entity across multiple subgraphs, an initial query is made to one subgraph followed by one or more followup queries to other subgraphs.
+The initial query must return enough information to identify the corresponding data in the other subgraphs.
+This function is invoked with the result of the initial query.
+It should return an object whose keys correspond to the `primaryKeyFields` configuration.
-          - `primaryKeyFields` (array of strings) - The fields used to uniquely identify objects of this type.
+          - `primaryKeyFields` (array of strings, required) - The fields used to uniquely identify objects of this type.
-          - `referenceListResolverName` (string) - The name of a resolver used to retrieve a list of objects by their primary keys.
+          - `referenceListResolverName` (string, required) - The name of a resolver used to retrieve a list of objects by their primary keys.
-      - `subscriptions` (object) - Subscription hooks with the following schema.
+      - `subscriptions` (object, optional) - Subscription hooks.
+This is required if subscriptions are used.
+This object adheres to the following schema.
-        - `onError(ctx, topic, error)` (function) - Hook called when a subscription error occurs.
+        - `onError(ctx, topic, error)` (function, required) - Hook called when a subscription error occurs.
 The arguments are:
           - `ctx` (any) - GraphQL context object.
           - `topic` (string) - The subscription topic.
           - `error` (error) - The subscription error.
-        - `publish(ctx, topic, payload)` (function) - Hook called to publish new data to a topic.
+        - `publish(ctx, topic, payload)` (function, required) - Hook called to publish new data to a topic.
 The arguments are:
           - `ctx` (any) - GraphQL context object.
           - `topic` (string) - The subscription topic.
           - `payload` (object) - The subscriptiondata to publish.
-        - `subscribe(ctx, topic)` (function) - Hook called to subscribe to a topic.
+        - `subscribe(ctx, topic)` (function, required) - Hook called to subscribe to a topic.
 The arguments are:
           - `ctx` (any) - GraphQL context object.
           - `topic` (string) - The subscription topic.
-        - `unsubscribe(ctx, topic)` (function) - Hook called to unsubscribe from a topic.
+        - `unsubscribe(ctx, topic)` (function, required) - Hook called to unsubscribe from a topic.
 The arguments are:
           - `ctx` (any) - GraphQL context object.
           - `topic` (string) - The subscription topic.
   - Returns